LibertyDSNP/spec/pages/Identity/Factory.md

      * @dev Creates a new identity with the message sender as the owner
      *      and will be pointed at the default identity logic address.
      *
+     * @dev This MUST emit ProxyCreated with the address of the new proxy contract
-     * @returns The address of the newly created Identity */ function createUpgradable() external returns (address);
+     * @return The address of the newly created identity proxy contract */ function createUpgradable() external returns (address);